The big idea of Power Season

 What if the truth is that religion is about empowerment from Jesus through his Spirit?
 That kind of power would prevent us from ever getting arrogant, judgmental, or guilty, because the focus is not on how hard we tried or how well we succeeded.
 The focus is on Jesus’s intentions, his strategy, and his power.
 All we “try to do” is to let the power of Jesus do whatever he wants it to do.

 That is why life in the power of Jesus is more like discovery than conquest.
 We never know what we will find out or how the power will work this time.
-We just keep our eyes open and stay available for any role Jesus wants us to play.
+We just keep our eyes open and stay available for any role Jesus wants us to play in his campaign.

 Every time he assigns us a role, he gives us all the power needed to do it.
 He never gives us an assignment and tells us, “Go do the best you can.”
 As we carry out our assignments, we discover our “new self,” our empowered self.
 We learn by experience to see ourselves in Christ.